-64. Plaintiffs bring this lawsuit on behalf of themselves and as a class action pursuant to Rules 23(a), (b)(2), and (b)(3) of the Federal Rules of Civil Procedure on behalf of the following Class:
+63. Plaintiff brings this lawsuit on behalf of herself and as a class action pursuant to Rules 23(a) and (b)(3) of the Federal Rules of Civil Procedure on behalf of the following Class:

-All persons who, or entities that, directly purchased "hop-on, hop-off" bus tours in New York City from Twin America under the Gray Line brand from April 1, 2009, and under the City Sights brand from June 1, 2009, until the effects of defendants' anticompetitive conduct cease (the "Class Period").
+All persons who, or entities that, directly purchased "hop-on, hop-off" bus tours from defendants from March 17, 2009, until the effects of defendants' anticompetitive conduct cease (the "Class Period").
 Excluded from the Class are defendants, their present and former parents, subsidiaries, affiliates, and employees.

-65. Plaintiffs do not know the exact number of Class members because such information is in the control of defendants, but based upon the nature of the trade and commerce involved, plaintiffs believe the Class numbers in the thousands.
+- 64. Plaintiff does not know the exact number of Class members because such information is in the control of defendants, but based upon the nature of the trade and commerce involved, plaintiff believes the Class numbers in the thousands. - 65.
+The Class is so numerous that joinder of all members is impracticable. - 66.
+There are numerous questions of law and fact common to the Class, including most importantly whether defendants' conduct is price-fixing in violation of the Sherman Act. - 67.
+In addition, the following questions of law and fact are common to the Class - (a) the definition of the relevant market;

-- 66. The Class is so numerous that joinder of all members is impracticable. - 67.
-There are numerous questions of law and fact common to the Class, including most importantly whether defendants' conduct is price-fixing in violation of the Sherman Act. - 68.
-In addition, the following questions of law and fact are common to the Class - (a) the definition of the relevant market; - (b) whether defendants' joint venture had any legitimate business purpose beyond enabling defendants to fix prices above the market rate; - (c) whether defendants possess monopoly power; - (d) whether defendants willfully acquired and/or maintained that monopoly power through illegitimate means; and - (e) whether the effect of defendants' merger transaction has been to substantially lessen competition and to create a monopoly. - 69.
-Plaintiffs' claims seeking overcharge damages as direct purchasers of hop-on, hop-off bus tours are typical of the claims of Class members. - 70.
-Plaintiffs are represented by experienced antitrust counsel and will fairly and adequately protect the interest of the Class. - 71.
-Defendants have acted on grounds that apply generally to the class, so that final injunctive relief is appropriate respecting the class as a whole. - 72.
-The above-described questions of law and fact common to the Class predominate over any questions affecting only individual members. - 73.
+- (b) whether defendants' joint venture had any legitimate business purpose beyond enabling defendants to fix prices above the market rate; - (c) whether defendants possess monopoly power; - (d) whether defendants willfully acquired and/or maintained that monopoly power through illegitimate means; and - (e) whether the effect of defendants' merger transaction has been to substantially lessen competition and to create a monopoly. - 68.
+Plaintiff's claims seeking overcharge damages as a direct purchaser of hop-on, hop-off bus tours are typical of the claims of Class members. - 69.
+Plaintiff is represented by experienced antitrust counsel and will fairly and adequately protect the interest of the Class. - 70.
+The above-described questions of law and fact common to the Class predominate over any questions affecting only individual members. - 71.
 A class action is superior to other available methods for the fair and efficient adjudication of this controversy.
 There are no significant foreseeable difficulties involved with managing a direct purchaser class action seeking overcharge damages for defendants' antitrust violations.
 A class action will permit a large number of similarly situated persons to adjudicate common claims simultaneously, efficiently, and without the duplication of effort or expense that numerous individual actions would engender.
 Moreover, the United States District Court for the Southern District of New York is a desirable forum for adjudicating common claims arising from defendants' conduct largely within the district.